liangqing/syncrypto/README.rst

 Introduction
 ------------
-You can use "syncrypto" to encrypt a folder to another folder which contains the encrypted files of the plaintext files.
+You can use "syncrypto" to encrypt a folder to another folder which contains the corresponding encrypted content of the files within former.

 The most common scenario is\: